4rakcheev/get-proxy-tts/README.md

 # get-proxy-tts
-Service provides HTTP GET interface for access to text to speech functionality like AWS Polly, Google TTS or others services.
+Service provides HTTP GET interface for access to text to speech functionality like AWS Polly, Google TTS or other services.

 ## Overview
 This can be useful for easy integration TTS to your legacy systems that integrating with audio files by URL.